Quebec City mosque shooting: Context

 In the month before the shooting, Bissonnette was on leave from his job at Héma-Québec with an anxiety disorder following an altercation with a co-worker.
-In this month he obsessively visited the Twitter accounts of several pro-Israel right wing media personalities including Ben Shapiro, Tommy Robinson, Laura Ingraham, Alex Jones, Mike Cernovich, Gavin McInnes and Kellyanne Conway.
+In this month he obsessively visited the Twitter accounts of several right wing media personalities including Ben Shapiro, Tommy Robinson, Laura Ingraham, Alex Jones, Mike Cernovich, Gavin McInnes and Kellyanne Conway.
 Bissonnette checked in on the Twitter account of Ben Shapiro 93 times in the month leading up to the shooting.
 He was also on vacation from his university program of study in political science.
 He was due to go back to work the day after the shooting.
 During his time off, he would regularly visit Islamophobic websites and search the Web for information on mass shooters.
 On the day of the shooting, he had breakfast while reading web content dealing with jihadi attacks, mass murder, and suicide.
 Through the afternoon, he became drunk by consuming sake as he read about mass shooters.
 When he learned from television that the Canadian government would begin to welcome refugee claimants fearing Trump administration immigration policies and arriving at the U.S. border, he decided to proceed with the long-planned shooting.
 At 4:14 PM, the shooter visited the Facebook page of the Quebec City Mosque.
 At 5:28 p.m., he went to Prime Minister Justin Trudeau's Twitter account and read the tweet welcoming those seeking refuge in Canada.
 He went to his parents' house for dinner, and went to his bedroom to look at more websites on mass shootings and suicide.

-At 7:00 p.m., Bissonnette turned off his computer and left his parents' home armed with a concealed 9mm Glock 17 Gen 4 semi-automatic pistol in his pocket and a .223-caliber vz.
-58 semi-automatic rifle that he had packed into a guitar case.
+At 7:00 p.m., Bissonnette turned off his computer and left his parents' home armed with a concealed pistol in his pocket and a .223 Remington vz.
+58 Sporter semi-automatic rifle that he had packed into a guitar case.
 He told his parents he was going to run errands and practise shooting at a gun club he frequented weekly.
-He drove his parents' Mitsubishi directly to the mosque.
+He drove his parents' Mitsubishi to the mosque.
 At 7:37 p.m., he hesitated to follow through with the shooting and drove to a nearby convenience store to buy and quickly drink a Vodka Ice.

-He then returned to the mosque.
 Believing he had been seen in possession of firearms and that he would eventually be caught, he decided to go through with the shooting.